DataExpert-io/data-engineer-handbook/README.md

 # The Data Engineering Handbook
 This repo has all the resources you need to become an amazing data engineer!

+Make sure to check out the [projects](projects.md) section for more hands on examples!

 ## Resources